 MX Linux (KDE, XFCE or Fluxbox DE’s) (Debian based) Very elegant, fairly easy to use system that Windows Users should respond well to, I tend to prefer the KDE version myself, but try out all of them to see what floats your boat.
 Linux really offers a ton of options, explore what works for you.

 Debian 12 This is an extremely stable OS that is the base for many of today’s common Linux distros, not quite as user friendly if you’re new to Linux, but I would encourage you to try this option out at some point.
 Very good daily driver system with the right tweaks, a cult classic favorite distro to try out that shouldn’t disappoint.
-Solid and wonderful for those who survive Ubuntu.
+Solid workhorse of an operating system.

 Here is a rough breakdown showing the popularity of the more common Linux distributions in use: